vyperlang/vyper/docs/built-in-functions.rst

     """

 Calls to the specified Ethereum address.
-The call should pass data and may optionaly send eth value (specified in wei) as well.
+The call should pass data and may optionally send eth value (specified in wei) as well.
 The call must specify a gas amount to attach the call and and the outsize.
 Returns the data returned by the call as a bytes array with the outsize as the max length.